 I thought these questions so interesting I decided to write a new post addressing them.

 As far as “disagree without being disagreeable” I suppose that’s a matter of attitude.
-So you can disagree in a disagreeable manner, but you can also disagree in a non-disagreeable manner.
+You can disagree in a disagreeable manner, but you can also disagree in a non-disagreeable way.
 I don’t think you can disagree in an agreeable manner, since that would imply you were agreeing.
-So the best is to voice your disagreement with the ideas expressed, but not personally attack the person who expressed those ideas.
+So it’s best to voice your disagreement with the ideas expressed, but not personally attack the person who expressed those ideas.

-As far as having relationships with people who hold different views this certainly can be done.
+As far as having relationships with people who hold different views this can be done.
 There are people in the most intimate lifelong relationships who disagree about politics, religion and other subjects.
-Still I think its easier to have good relationships if you at least share some values and beliefs in common, and in fact I believe that marriages for example are more successful between persons who have similar personalities.
-(Although I’m not sure about this.)
+Still, it’s easier to have good relationships with people whose values and beliefs you mostly share, and marriages are more successful between persons who have similar personalities, as far as I know.

-It is hard to separate people from ideas they hold.
-If I’m progressive and someone is a fascist; or if I’m an agnostic and someone is a biblical literalist that’s very hard to overcome.
-In such cases it would be really hard to say “she is ok, but she is absolutely insane because she’s a biblical literalist and that involves holding contradictory ideas at the same time as well as believing things that conflict with well-established truths of modern science.”
-And you are correct, people certainly have a lot invested emotionally in their ideas, which in large part explains why they are so resistant to changing them, even in the face of good reasons to do so.
+But it’s hard to separate people from their ideas.
+If I’m progressive and someone is a fascist; or if I’m an agnostic and someone is a biblical literalist, that’s very hard to overcome.
+In such cases it would be hard to say: “she is ok, but she is also insane because she’s a biblical literalist and that involves holding contradictory ideas simultaneously as well as believing things that conflict with well-established scientific truths.”
+Yes, people certainly have a lot invested emotionally in their ideas, which in large part explains why they are so resistant to changing them, even in the face of good reasons to do so.

-I think the best you can do is to decide when its worth it to enter into a polemic when you feel the truth is being distorted.
-At one end of the spectrum you should certainly not allow the truth to be distorted.
-For example if someone says that Asians are inherently inferior to my racial group and we should go kill them all then that’s clearly something to challenge.
-If they say that it is generally colder in Florida and than Minnesota and they are really attached to that idea then it probably isn’t such a big deal to disagree with them, even though they are mistaken.
+I think the best you can do is to decide when it’s worth it to enter into a polemic.
+For me that’s when I feel the truth is being distorted, and the issue is important.
+For example if someone says that Asians are inherently inferior to my racial group and we should kill them all, then that’s something to challenge.
+If they say that it is generally colder in Florida and than Minnesota and they are really attached to that idea, then it probably isn’t such a big deal to disagree with them, even though they are mistaken.

 Now suppose I encounter a gravitational, germ, or evolutionary theory denier.
-In such cases I should be willing to enter into a polemic because any educated person knows these are well-established scientific ideas.
-Furthermore to deny them might entail someone’s jumping off a building and thinking they’ll fly; not washing their hands before handling food, or counting on last years flu shot to work this year.
-(Yes viruses evolve quickly.)
-Of course you probably won’t change their minds since so many persons are willfully ignorant.
+In such cases I should be willing to enter into a polemic because any educated person knows these are well-established scientific truths.
+Furthermore, to deny them might entail someone’s jumping off a building and thinking they’ll fly; not washing their hands before handling food, or counting on last years flu shot to work this year.
+(Viruses evolve quickly.)
+Of course you probably won’t change their minds, since so many persons are willfully ignorant.

 I will say this; as I get older I let a lot more slide than when I was young.
-And again that’s because you rarely change people’s minds because of their emotional attachment to their ideas.
+And that’s because you rarely change people’s minds because of their emotional attachment to their ideas.
 After 30 years of university teaching, I can affirm that few people ever change their minds.

-But when someone says: “let’s start another war,” or “let’s deny people health care” well those are claims that hurt a lot of people.
+But when someone says: “let’s start another war,” or “let’s deny people health care,” well those claims hurt people.
 And if that doesn’t matter then what does?
 In such cases you should probably enter into a polemic.